-Because some medications, such as over-the-counter cold medicines, pain medications, antidepressants, birth control pills and others, can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
-Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.
+Because some medicines can raise blood pressure, bring a list of all medicines, vitamins and other supplements you take and their doses to your medical appointment.
+Don't stop taking any medicines without your provider's advice.

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Appointments can be brief.
+Because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
+Here's some information to help you get ready.

 What you can do

-- Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke or diabetes, and any major stresses or recent life changes.
+- Write down important medical information, including a family history of high blood pressure, high cholesterol, heart disease, stroke, kidney disease or diabetes, and any major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medicines, vitamins or supplements that you're taking.
+Include dosages.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Be prepared to discuss your diet and exercise habits.
-If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.
+If you don't already follow a diet or exercise routine, be ready to talk to your care provider about any challenges you might face in getting started.

-- Write down questions to ask your doctor.
+- Write down questions to ask your provider.

 - What kinds of tests will I need?

-- Do I need any medications?
+- Do I need any medicines?